konstin/capybara/readme.md

 ### Wasm/js (wasm-bindgen)

-wasm-bindgen's interface looks essentially the the same way that capybara, so `capybara_bindgen` does essentially the same as `wasm_bindgen` even though it supports much less featues.
+wasm-bindgen's interface looks essentially the the same way that capybara, so `capybara` does essentially the same as `wasm_bindgen` even though it supports much less featues.
 [Read wasm-bindgen's awesome getting started](https://github.com/rustwasm/wasm-bindgen) on how to generate bindings.
 Note that `extern` blocks can not use annotations on functions (which are required for e.g. console.log) and that